American Airlines Flight 320: Aircraft

 The aircraft was a Lockheed L-188 Electra turbine propeller aircraft, serial number 1015, registered as tail number N6101A.
 This was one of the first Electras delivered to American Airlines, and was named "Flagship New York".
 Construction had been completed by the Lockheed Aircraft Corporation on November 27, 1958.
 At the time of the crash, the aircraft had flown for a total of 302 hours.
 It was powered by four Allison 501-D13 engines.

-Promoted as an efficient, fast, and profitable aircraft, the Electra was the first turbine propeller aircraft to be produced in the United States.
-The first plane was delivered to Eastern Air Lines in October 1958, who began operating commercial flights with the aircraft on January 1, 1959.
-American Airlines took delivery of its first Electra in December 1958, and its first commercial flight was twelve days before the crash.
-After the crash of American Airlines flight 320, two more Electras crashed in the following months after suffering catastrophic structural failures, killing all of the occupants.
+Promoted as an efficient, fast, and profitable aircraft, the Electra was the first turboprop aircraft to be produced in the United States.
+The first plane was delivered to Eastern Air Lines in October 1958, and the airline began commercial Electra service on January 1, 1959.
+American Airlines received its first Electra in December 1958 and its first commercial flight was twelve days before the crash.

+Two other Electras crashed within a relatively short period after Flight 320 after suffering catastrophic structural failures, killing everyone aboard.
 Braniff Airways Flight 542 crashed in September 1959, and Northwest Airlines Flight 710 crashed in March 1960.
-After extensive research, Lockheed identified and corrected flaws in the engine mounts and wings which had been the cause of the structural failures of those two crashes.
-However, the negative publicity surrounding all of the accidents within a short period of time led to a period of time where the public doubted the safety of the aircraft, and only 174 were ever produced.
+An investigation by Lockheed identified the cause of those two accidents as defects involving the engine mounts and the structural design of the wings, and Electras were modified to correct them.
+However, the negative publicity surrounding the series of Electra accidents caused public concern about the safety of the aircraft, and only 174 were ever produced.